You’d probably prefer not to think about your jewelry being damaged, destroyed, or lost during a catastrophe, but it’s prudent to be prepared.

 Personal Property Vs. Scheduled Property

-A homeowner’s policy does not insure Jewelry under the personal property section of your policy.
-In order to insure jewelry correctly, you either have to get it listed as a scheduled item on your homeowner’s policy, or acquire a specific valuable articles policy for such items.
-Both coverage options will require you to have a detailed appraisal of the items that is not more than 3 years old.
+A homeowner’s policy does not insure jewelry under the personal property section of your policy.
+To insure jewelry correctly, you either have to get it listed as a scheduled item on your homeowner’s policy or acquire a specific valuable articles policy for such items.
+Both coverage options will require you to have a detailed appraisal of the items that are not more than 3 years old.

 Advantages of Scheduling your Jewelry Appraisal for Insurance: